Nifty Fifty Endurance

 The following are required to attend the presentations as stated: The first three teams overall from each class.

-The team which has been awarded the ‘Best Endeavors’ trophy The team which has been awarded the ‘Best Fancy Dressed’ trophy.
+The team which has been awarded the ‘Best Endeavours’ trophy The team which has been awarded the ‘Best Fancy Dressed’ trophy.

 “Best Fancy Dress” – Awarded by the track officials and staff to the team who they believe have the best fancy dress costume.
 This team will be awarded a bonus 5 championship points.
 This may not be awarded if there are not sufficient numbers of teams wearing fancy dress.

-“Best Endeavours” – A straw poll will be conducted by track officials and staff amongst all the competing teams and the trophy will be awarded to the team who the majority believes have tried the hardest to complete the event.
+“Best Endeavours” – A straw poll will be conducted by track officials and staff and the trophy will be awarded to the team who the majority believes have tried the hardest to complete the event.

-Ties in the overall results for an event will be determined in favour of the team gaining the highest amount of laps completed.
+Ties in the overall results for an event will be determined in favour of the team gaining the highest number of laps completed.
 In the event of any tie then the place will be awarded to the team which completed the shortest amount of time to cover those laps.

 Ties in the Championships will be determined in favour of the team scoring the greatest number of first places, then the team gaining the greatest number of second places and so on.
-Should this not resolve a tie then the Championship will be determined in favour of the team achieving the fastest lap in the final event of the series.
+Should this not resolve a tie then the Championship will be determined in favour of the team achieving the fastest lap in their final event.

 Any outside assistance on the course is forbidden unless it is carried out by a marshal appointed by the organiser to carry out their duty in the interest of safety.
 Any outside assistance deemed in breach of this rule may lead to the team being disqualified or receive a time penalty.